osxfuse/osxfuse/README.md

 * Xcode 3.1 is supported to allow native building under Mac OS X 10.5, but the "dist" and "smalldist" targets don't work there due to the lack of the pkgbuild tool.
 Other targets work.

+* Mavericks (and maybe Yosemite?) users:  Beware that Apple introduced a new version of /usr/bin/lipo in Jan 2014 which is incompatible with older Xcode versions.
+If your build hangs running /usr/bin/lipo (with "top" showing a constant lipo/xcrun bounce), you need to replace it with a working version.
+The Sep 2012 version from Mountain Lion is known to work, as is the May 2014 version from MacPorts.

 The Xcode tools packages can be obtained from https://developer.apple.com/downloads/ (free Apple Developer ID required).

 ---